tienmt/lineareg_rdX_unknown_sigma/README.md

-# lineareg_rdX_unknown_sigma
+# Adaptive posterior concentration rates for sparse high-dimensional linear regression with random design and unknown error variance
-Adaptive posterior concentration rates for sparse high-dimensional linear regression with random design and unknown error variance
+code for the simulations.